 This section contains a hexadecimal dump of a structured storage compound file to clarify the binary file format.
-This compound file consists of the header sector plus 5 sectors numbered as sector #0 through sector #4.
-This example is a version 3 compound file with a sector size of 512 bytes.
+This compound file consists of the header sector plus five sectors that are numbered as sector #0 through sector #4.
+The following example is a version 3 compound file that has a sector size of 512 bytes.